Raptors Football FAQ’s:

 10–11 years of age TDJ or comparable sized football

 12–14 years of age TDY or comparable sized football

 Q. How are jersey numbers decided?

 A. Raptors will take requests from new players for a specific jersey number or a request for a jersey number change on the registration form.
 We attempt to honor those requests if at all possible.
 When registering you will be given three (3) choices of requesting jersey numbers, please insure when making these jersey number selections that these are numbers your child will enjoy playing with.
-We will try to honor your first request, yet if a new or current player on the same team has the same number we will choose one of the remaining two numbers.
+Before any jersey numbers are finalized Raptors will confirm with each head coach the number that needs to be assigned to each game jersey.

 Q. Can I wear the same Raptors jersey from last year, if it still fits?

-A. Yes, if you have both home and away jersey's from last year, and they are in good condition/still fit, then you can use those jersey's for the 2017 football season!
-Raptors Football uses the same jersey's for TWO years, meaning you won't have to reorder jersey's until the 2018 season.
-If you need new jersey's this year or you are new to the program, Raptors Football along with our partners at TSSS will host fittings starting in early summer.
+A. Yes, if you have both home and away jersey's from last year, and they are in good condition/still fit, then you can use those jersey's for the 2019 football season!
+Raptors Football uses the same jersey's for TWO years, (2018/2019) meaning you won't have to reorder jersey's until the 2020 season.
+If you need new jersey's this year or you are new to the program, Raptors Football along with our partners at Eastbay will host fittings starting in early Spring/Summer.
 Stay tuned for club communications regarding the fitting dates!

 Q. What is Weigh-ins?
 When are they?

 A. The AYL has Mandatory Weigh-Ins.
 Typically they are in August, the 2nd or 3rd Saturday of the month.
 You will meet at the specified location as a team and the information is put on the "official" Roster.
 This is MANDATORY that each player attends weigh-ins.
 The AYL will not allow a player to play a game, if they have not been weighed-in.